 Neighbourhood Watch (NHW) commenced in Australia in 1984, following successful introduction and operation of similar groups in North America, the United Kingdom and Europe.
 The broad aim of NHW is to make our neighbourhoods safer by utilising the eyes and ears of community members in the awareness of crime and hence promoting closer cooperation between members of the public and the local police.
 The Ku-ring-gai and Hornsby areas are fortunate to have had local NHW groups virtually since the Australian inception of NHW.

 An advantage of the NHW concept is that individual groups are small and local.
 Hence, they support local neighbourhoods.
 The initial focus of the groups was protection of both private and commercial property.
-Over time, the role has evolved and expanded to also include identification of fraud and cybercrimes, such as scams and identity theft.
+Over time, the role has evolved and expanded to also include new crimes, such as identy theft, fraud scams and cybercrimes.

 Each NHW group in the area operates autonomously.
 In addition, since 2011 volunteers from each of the groups meet quarterly under the banner ‘NHW within Ku-ring-gai & Hornsby council areas’.
 By helping one another, the NHW groups work together as a team and identify the most effective methods of making our neighbourhoods and our internet usage safer for all.
 These methods include:

-- Offer of advice, support and/or manpower to existing local NHW groups, eWatches and to volunteers wishing to form new NHW groups.
+- The offer of advice, support or manpower to existing local NHW groups, eWatches and to volunteers wishing to form new NHW groups.

-- Through modern technology, we reach most of the community.
-An ongoing presence on social media – Facebook and Twitter, – the maintenance of this website and production of a weekly eNewsletter ensure a wide distribution of information.
+- Keeping the community up-to-date about crime in their area.
+Through modern technology, we reach most of the community.
+An ongoing presence on social media – Facebook and Twitter, – the maintenance of this website and production of a weekly Crime Update eNewsletter ensure a wide distribution of information.

 The local NSW Police asked NHW to support their use of Facebook when they launched ‘eyewatch’ in September 2011.